wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

-# 48. Awareness is Free
+# 48. Awareness Is Free

 >While the mind is centred in the body and consciousness is centred in the mind, awareness is free.
 The body has its urges and mind its pains and pleasures.
 Awareness is unattached and unshaken.
-It is lucid, silent, peaceful, alert and unafraid, without desire or fear.
+It is lucid, silent, peaceful, alert and unafraid, without desire and fear.

 **Questioner:**&ensp;I have just arrived from Sri Ramanashram.
 I have spent seven months there.